Six-Point Method for Multi-Camera Systems with Reduced Solution Space: Relative Pose Estimation for Generalized Cameras

 where the essential matrix is represented as

-Here $\{\R_{ii'}, \mathbf{t}_{ii'}\}$ is the relative rotation and translation from camera $i$ in the first view to camera $i'$ in the second view.
+Here $\{\R_{ii'}, \mathbf{t}_{ii'}\}$ are the relative rotation and translation from camera $i$ in the first view to camera $i'$ in the second view.
 According to \cref{fig:multi_cam_system_ac}, it is obtained by a composition of three spatial transformations as

 By substituting $\R_{ii'}$ and $\mathbf{t}_{ii'}$ into Eq.~\eqref{eq:essential_gcam}, the essential matrix $\E_k$ can be reformulated as